Prevent, minimise, and remedy negative impacts on people, environment and climate

 This decision tree shows you how companies are expected to accept accountability in these three areas of responsibility:

-Causing: When company activities alone lead to a negative impact on human rights.
+Causing: When company activities alone lead to a negative impact on human rights and environment.

-Contributing to: When company activities lead to a negative impact on human rights in combination with other factors or actors.
+Contributing to: When company activities lead to a negative impact on human rights and environment in combination with other factors or actors.

-Directly tied to: When company activities have a negative impact on human rights through another entity, such as a subcontractor.
+Directly tied to: When company activities have a negative impact on human rights and environment through another entity, such as a subcontractor.

 In all three cases, you are expected to use your influence and initiate actions to prevent the identified adverse impacts from happening.
 If you are causing or contributing to such impacts, you are expected to help in providing remedies and relief – Read more about remedies and relief in step 6.